kirik/web-profiler-ui/README.md

 # WEB Profiler UI

 Created to simplify process of bottlenecks searching in a web projects.
-[Click is here](http://kirik.github.io/web-profiler-ui/) to see it in action.
+[Click here](http://kirik.github.io/web-profiler-ui/) to see it in action.

 ## Features